-By early June the system was almost completed.
-The steam engines that turned the electric generators at the Handley power plant were fired up successfully.
-Initially there would be fifteen passenger stations along the track between Fort Worth and Dallas, and the trip would take ninety-five minutes.
+When the interurban opened in 1902 initially there would be fifteen passenger stations along the track between Fort Worth and Dallas, and the trip would take ninety-five minutes.
 Cars would leave both cities on the hour beginning at 6 a.m.

 Today car no. 25 (built in 1913) of NTTC’s Crimson Limited express service cools its cowcatcher at the Intermodal Transportation Center downtown.
-In 1905 interurban cars were plodding along at 8 mph but by 1923 were up to 65 mph.
+(Car no. 25 is the car that killed Paul Waples.)
+The interurban’s motto was “Speed with safety.”
+There was more safety than speed in the beginning: In 1905 interurban cars were plodding along at 20 mph.
+But by 1923 cars were zooming along at up to 65 mph.

 An interurban car marked “Dallas” turns the corner from Main onto Lancaster.
 The building on the right is the 1886 Joseph H. Brown building, which was demolished in 1958 to make way for the I-30 overhead.
 (Photo from University of Texas at Arlington Library.)

-The tracks are gone now, but this little iron trestle in the East Side’s Sycamore Park (1907) was built in 1912 when the Fort Worth Southern Traction Company opened an interurban line between Fort Worth and Cleburne.
+The tracks are gone now, but this little iron bridge in the East Side’s Sycamore Park (1907) was built in 1912 when the Fort Worth Southern Traction Company opened an interurban line between Fort Worth and Cleburne.
 The Cleburne track branched off the track to Dallas just east of Riverside Drive.
 By the time the Cleburne line closed in 1931, eight million passengers had clattered over the little iron bridge.

 The Cleburne line had stations in Poly.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)